You can't tune around a mechanical problem.

 O2 sensor table

-Front AF Sensor (connected to bracket on #3 coil pack bolt): this sensor is installed in the header and is responsible for closed-loop fuel trimming operations.
+Front AF Sensor: this sensor is installed in the header on EJ engines and directly after the turbo on FA20DIT engines, and is responsible for closed-loop fuel trimming operations.
 Replacement sensors are available on Amazon, same part as Subaru OEM at less cost.
+This sensor is REQUIRED.

-Rear O2 sensor (connected next to transmission): this sensor is installed at the end of the downpipe near the midpipe and is responsible for fuel trimming operations.
+Rear O2 sensor: this sensor is installed after the catalyst(s) and is responsible for catalyst monitoring and minor fuel trimming operations.
 These sensors can be ordered from auto parts stores.
+These sensors can be DELETED if catless, but most leave them connected.

 Wideband O2 sensors: these are not required for custom tuning but make an excellent addition to any tuned car.
 Will allow you to view health and running condition of the car at a glance at any time.
 These should be installed in the bellmouth area of the downpipe.
 Preferred wideband kit is the AEM UEGO.